Jpmorgan Floating Rate Fund Quote

 Low

-Jpmorgan Floating is trading at 8.03 as of the 2nd of July 2025; that is 0.12 percent increase since the beginning of the trading day.
-The fund's open price was 8.02.
-Jpmorgan Floating has about a 22 % chance of experiencing some form of financial distress in the next two years of operation and did not have a very good performance during the last 90 trading days.
-The performance scores are derived for the period starting the 3rd of April 2025 and ending today, the 2nd of July 2025.
+Jpmorgan Floating is trading at 8.07 as of the 19th of July 2025; that is 0.12 percent increase since the beginning of the trading day.
+The fund's open price was 8.06.
+Jpmorgan Floating has less than a 17 % chance of experiencing some financial distress in the next two years of operation and had a good performance during the last 90 days.
+The performance scores are derived for the period starting the 20th of April 2025 and ending today, the 19th of July 2025.
 Click here to learn more.

 The fund invests mainly in floating rate debt instruments issued by corporations.
 It normally invests at least 80 percent of its assets in floating rate instruments including Loans, convertible securities, corporate bonds, preferred shares and other floating rate debt instruments.
 More on Jpmorgan Floating Rate